Our engagement process

 The primary factor in who you hire should be whether or not they can solve your problem.
 Once you’ve identified that source, the money should be secondary.
 In the long run, it will undoubtedly cost you more if you hire the wrong designer.

 Before you make any commitment, we believe you have the right to as much information as possible about how we think and work.
 Against that background, we’re sharing our engagement process to help you make the right decision.

 You contact us by email, contact form, or phone.
 We arrange a time for an introductory phone call.
 Most clients have found that staring into a webcam is tiring, so we no longer do Zoom meetings.
 Turns out most folks just want to talk.

 02 Introductory call

-We’ll speak briefly about your situation, goals, and whether or not this is a good fit for you.
+During our first call we’ll speak briefly about your situation, goals, and whether or not we’re a good fit for you.
 We’ll also discuss: